mouseless/mouseless.codes/services.md

 # as a Service

-We build long-term partnerships to take __full responsibility__ of in-house software that you'd rather outsource.
+We build long-term partnerships to take __full responsibility__ of in-house software and modernize legacy systems.

 :::